Battle of Karánsebes: Historical uncertainty

-Other sources include one from 1843, 60 years after the battle.
-This has made it difficult for some scholars to draw reliable sources and evidence for the detailed account of the battle.
+Other sources include one from 1843, sixty years after the battle, which has made it difficult for some scholars to draw reliable sources and evidence for the detailed account of the battle.

-At a minimum, the mere fact of the Ottoman capture of the strategic location, without engaging the Austrians, and with Austrian losses reported in contemporary reports, does suggest some significant friendly fire incident by the Austrian forces.
+At a minimum, the mere fact of the Ottoman capture of the strategic location, without engaging the Austrians and with Austrian losses reported in contemporary reports, suggests some significant friendly fire incident by the Austrian forces.

 The paucity of records on the incident, in turn, might reflect an attempt by the Austrians to hide embarrassing details, or at least a lack of eagerness to share them.

 Traditional narrative

 The traditional narrative of the battle likely contains some exaggerations and embellishments to fill in the gaps in the history.

-The army of Austria, approximately 100,000 strong, was setting up camp around the town.
-The army's vanguard, a contingent of hussars, crossed the Timiș River to scout for the presence of the Ottoman army.
-There was no sign of the Ottoman forces, but the hussars came across a group of Romani people, who offered to sell schnapps to the weary soldiers.
+The Austrian army, approximately 100,000 strong, was setting up camp around the town.
+Their vanguard, a contingent of hussars, crossed the Timiș River to scout for the presence of the Ottoman army.
+There was no sign of the Ottomans, but the hussars came across a group of Romanians, who offered to sell them schnapps.

 Soon afterwards, some infantry crossed the river.
 When they saw the party going on, the infantrymen demanded alcohol for themselves.
 The hussars refused to give them any of the schnapps and, still drunk, set up makeshift fortifications around the barrels.
 A heated argument ensued, and one soldier fired a shot.

 Immediately, the hussars and infantry engaged in combat with one another.
 During the conflict, some Romanian infantry began shouting, "Turcii!
 Turcii!" ("Turks!
 Turks!").
 The hussars fled the scene, thinking that the Ottoman army's attack was imminent.
-Most of the infantry also ran away; the army comprised Austrians, Romanians, Serbs from the military frontier, Croats, and Italians from Lombardy, as well as other minorities, many of whom could not understand one another.
+Most of the infantry also ran away; the army comprised Austrians, Romanians, Serbs from the Military Frontier, Croats, and Italians from Lombardy, as well as other minorities, many of whom could not understand one another.
 While it is not clear which one of these groups did so, they gave the false warning without telling the others, who promptly fled.
 The situation was made worse when officers, in an attempt to restore order, shouted, "Halt!
 Halt!" which was misheard by soldiers with no knowledge of German as "Allah!
 Allah!".

 As the hussars fled through the camps, a corps commander, General of Artillery Colloredo, thought that it was a cavalry charge by the Ottoman army and ordered artillery fire.
 Meanwhile, the entire camp awoke to the sound of battle.
 The panic caused by the incident demoralised the Holy Roman Emperor Joseph II to the point that he ordered the army to withdraw.

 Two days later, the Ottoman army arrived.
 They discovered dead and wounded soldiers and easily took Karánsebes.